-In December 2020, Warrants B-2 were exercised resulting with the issuance of71,977 shares of Series B-2 convertible preferred shares for total gross proceeds of \$256.
+In December 2020, Warrants B-2 were exercised resulting with the issuance of 71,977 shares of Series B-2 convertible preferred shares for total gross proceeds of \$256.

-During 2021, Warrants B-2 that were outstanding on December 31, 2020 were exercised resulting with the issuance of1,021,974 shares of Series B-2 convertible preferred shares for total gross proceeds of \$3,637, and an additional 172,912 Series B-2 convertible preferred shares were issued upon the cashless exercise of Warrants B-2.
+During 2021, Warrants B-2 that were outstanding on December 31, 2020 were exercised resulting with the issuance of 1,021,974 shares of Series B-2 convertible preferred shares for total gross proceeds of \$3,637, and an additional 172,912 Series B-2 convertible preferred shares were issued upon the cashless exercise of Warrants B-2.

-Pursuant to the Merger Agreement and pursuant to shareholder approval (see Note 3) effective October 7, 2021, the Company affected the Recapitalization pursuant to which(a) Warrants to purchase Ordinary Shares and Preferred Shares were exercised in accordance with their respective terms; (b) immediately following such exercise, each outstanding convertible preferred share was converted into Ordinary Shares in accordance with the Company's then existing Articles in an aggregate amount upon full conversion of \$63,467, and (c) immediately following such conversion, pursuant to the Recapitalization, the Company effected a 46.25783-for-one stock split and par value of the ordinary shares was changed from NIS 0.01 per share to NIS 0.000216 per share, with the result that, following the Recapitalization and prior to the Merger there were 35,056,127 Ordinary Shares outstanding, and the Ordinary Shares are the only class of capital shares outstanding.
+Pursuant to the Merger Agreement and pursuant to shareholder approval (see Note 3) effective October 7, 2021, the Company affected the Recapitalization pursuant to which (a) Warrants to purchase Ordinary Shares and Preferred Shares were exercised in accordance with their respective terms; (b) immediately following such exercise, each outstanding convertible preferred share was converted into Ordinary Shares in accordance with the Company's then existing Articles in an aggregate amount upon full conversion of \$63,467, and (c) immediately following such conversion, pursuant to the Recapitalization, the Company effected a 46.25783-for-one stock split and par value of the ordinary shares was changed from NIS 0.01 per share to NIS 0.000216 per share, with the result that, following the Recapitalization and prior to the Merger there were 35,056,127 Ordinary Shares outstanding.

-Pursuant to the Merger Agreement, the Company adopted its restated articles, pursuant to which the Company's authorized capital consisted of 130,000,000 Ordinary Shares, with a par value of NIS 0.000216 per share under the 2016 Plan.
+Pursuant to the Merger Agreement, the Company adopted its restated articles, pursuant to which the Company's authorized capital consisted of 130,000,000 Ordinary Shares, with a par value of NIS 0.000216 per share a.
+General: